 In the example below, the blue boxes represent the hidden overlay text, which has been misaligned with the word 'goldfynch'

-3) Even if the OCR process executes correctly, it is possible for other factors to affect how you interact with an OCR'd document as well.
-Sometimes the software you are using may incorrectly display a layer, rendering the scanned image on top of the hidden text layer, such that the highlights occur underneath the image and are not visible.
-If you perform a search and are able to scroll through search results but cannot see the highlights, it is worth trying a different software like Adobe Acrobat, Mac Preview, Google Chrome, Firefox or Windows Edge.
+3) Sometimes the software you are using may incorrectly display a layer, rendering the scanned image on top of the hidden text layer, such that the highlights occur underneath the image and are not visible.
+If you perform a search and are able to scroll through search results but cannot see the highlights, it is worth trying a different software like Adobe Acrobat, Mac Preview, Google Chrome, Firefox, or Windows Edge.